 You will find information about your rights, when they apply and our responsibility to you on our website’s Frequently Asked Questions section.

-You can exercise your rights by contacting us directly by calling, using our social media channels, calling into a branch/ office, or by visiting our website at www.ebs.ie/dataprotection.
+You can exercise your rights by contacting us directly by calling, using our social media channels, calling into a EBS Network Office, or by visiting our website at www.ebs.ie/dataprotection.

 We can help you with:

 Accessing your personal information:You can ask us for a copy of the personal information we hold.
 You can ask us about how we collect, share and use your personal information.

 Removing consent: You can change your mind wherever you give us your consent, such as for direct marketing, or using your sensitive information, such as medical or biometric data.

 Restricting and objecting: You may have the right to restrict or object to us using your personal information or using automated decision making.

 Deleting your information (your right to be forgotten).
 You may ask us to delete your personal information.